auth0/docs/articles/support/reset-account-password.md

 1. On the Auth0 account login screen, click **Don't remember your password?**

-2. Provide your email address and click the **right arrow** to submit.
+2. Provide your email address, and click the **right arrow** to submit.
 You will receive an email that provides further instructions on resetting your password.

-3. If your request was successfully received, you'll be directed back to the log in screen with a message that says, "We've just sent you an email to reset your password."
+3. If your request was successfully received, you'll be directed back to the login screen with a message that says, "We've just sent you an email to reset your password."

 ## Special password reset circumstances